-Costs and Efficiency: When it comes to price and running costs, the biggest differences usually appear.
+When it comes to price and running costs, the biggest differences usually appear.
 This is often where you see which car fits your budget better in the long run.

-Kia PV5 has a a bit advantage in terms of price – it starts at 32800 £, while the Hyundai IONIQ 5 costs 38500 £.
+Kia PV5 has a somewhat advantage in terms of price – it starts at 32800 £, while the Hyundai IONIQ 5 costs 38500 £.
 That’s a price difference of around 5665 £.

-Engine and Performance: Power, torque and acceleration say a lot about how a car feels on the road.
+Power, torque and acceleration say a lot about how a car feels on the road.
 This is where you see which model delivers more driving dynamics.

-In acceleration from 0 to 100 km/h, the Hyundai IONIQ 5 is strongly quicker – completing the sprint in 3.50 s, while the Kia PV5 takes 10.70 s.
-That’s about 7.20 s faster.
+In acceleration from 0 to 100 km/h, the Hyundai IONIQ 5 is significantly quicker – completing the sprint in 3.50 s, while the Kia PV5 takes 10.60 s.
+That’s about 7.10 s faster.

-Space and Everyday Use: Beyond pure performance, interior space and usability matter most in daily life.
+Beyond pure performance, interior space and usability matter most in daily life.
 This is where you see which car is more practical and versatile.

 Both vehicles offer seating for 5 people.

-In curb weight, the Kia PV5 is slight lighter – 1860 kg compared to 1955 kg.
+In curb weight, Kia PV5 is slight lighter – 1860 kg compared to 1955 kg.
 The difference is around 95 kg.

-Our conclusion: The Hyundai IONIQ 5 proves to be outperforms the competitor in nearly every area and thus becomes our DriveDuel Champion!
+The Hyundai IONIQ 5 proves to be outperforms in nearly all aspects and therefore becomes our DriveDuel Champion!

-Overall, Hyundai IONIQ 5 is the better all-rounder in this comparison.
+Hyundai IONIQ 5 is the better all-rounder in this comparison.

 detailsThe Kia EV5 is an exciting new entrant in the landscape of electric SUVs, promising a blend of style and innovation that captures attention.
 It boasts a sleek and modern design that aligns with Kia's evolving aesthetic identity, blending practicality with eye-catching details.
 With its foray into the electric vehicle segment, the EV5 is set to offer a highly competitive option for those looking to embrace sustainable mobility without compromising on comfort or tech features.

-Costs and Consumption |
+detailsCosts and Consumption |

 |